hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 When the Gossip module receives events through gossip, it *may* choose to perform some deduplication before sending them to Event Intake, but it is not required to do so.

 Some gossip algorithms send events in *topological order*.
-A peer may still receive events out of order, because different events may arrive from different peers at different times.
-Events received by Gossip are not immediately retransmitted to its peers. **An honest node will only send valid events through gossip**.
+A neighbor may still receive events out of order, because different events may arrive from different neighbors at different times.
+Events received by Gossip are not immediately retransmitted to its neighbors. **An honest node will only send valid events through gossip**.
 If invalid events are ever received, you may know the node that sent them to you is dishonest.
-Validating events increases latency at each "hop", but allows us to identify dishonest gossip peers and discipline them accordingly.
+Validating events increases latency at each "hop", but allows us to identify dishonest gossip neighbors and discipline them accordingly.
 For this reason, events received by Gossip are sent to Event Intake, which eventually send valid, ordered events _back_ to Gossip for redistribution.

 During execution, for all nodes that are online and able to keep up, events are received "live" and processed immediately and re-gossiped.
 However, if a node is offline and then comes back online, or is starting back up after reconnect, it may be missing events.
-In this case, the node will need to ask its peers for any events it is missing.
+In this case, the node will need to ask its neighbors for any events it is missing.

-For this reason, every honest node needs to buffer some events, so when its peers ask it for events, it is able to send them.
+For this reason, every honest node needs to buffer some events, so when its neighbors ask it for events, it is able to send them.
 The Gossip module **may** cache all non-expired events, but **must** cache all non-ancient events.
-Non-expired events are crucial to support "catch up" after reconnect, where a node, after reconnecting, may still be several minutes behind its peers, and catches up by receiving those older events through gossip.
+Non-expired events are crucial to support "catch up" after reconnect, where a node, after reconnecting, may still be several minutes behind its neighbors, and catches up by receiving those older events through gossip.

-#### Peer Discipline
+#### Neighbor Discipline

-If a peer misbehaves, the Gossip module will notify the Sheriff module that one of its peers is misbehaving.
-For example, if a peer is not responding to requests, even after repeated attempts to reconnect with it, it may be "bad".
-Or if the peer is sending events that exceed an acceptable rate, or exceed an acceptable size, then it is "bad".
+If a neighbor misbehaves, the Gossip module will notify the Sheriff module that one of its neighbors is misbehaving.
+For example, if a neighbor is not responding to requests, even after repeated attempts to make a TCP connection with it, it may be "bad".
+Or if the neighbor is sending events that exceed an acceptable rate, or exceed an acceptable size, then it is "bad".
 Or if the events it sends cannot be parsed, or are signed incorrectly, or in other ways fail validation, then it is "bad".
-There may be additional rules by the Gossip module or others (such as Event Intake detecting branching) that could lead to a peer being marked as "bad".
+There may be additional rules by the Gossip module or others (such as Event Intake detecting branching) that could lead to a neighbor being marked as "bad".
 A "bad" node may be dishonest, or it may be broken.
 The two cases may be indistinguishable, so punishment must be adjusted based on the severity of the behavior.

-If the Sheriff decides that the peer should be penalized, then it will instruct the Gossip module to "shun" that peer.
-"Shunning" is a unilateral behavior that one node can take towards another, where it terminates the connection and refuses to work further with that peer.
-If the Sheriff decides to welcome a peer back into the fold, it can instruct the Gossip module to "welcome" the peer back.
+If the Sheriff decides that the neighbor should be penalized, then it will instruct the Gossip module to "shun" that neighbor.
+"Shunning" is a unilateral behavior that one node can take towards another, where it terminates the connection and refuses to work further with that neighbor.
+If the Sheriff decides to welcome a neighbor back into the fold, it can instruct the Gossip module to "welcome" the neighbor back.

 #### Falling Behind

-When a node is operating, it receives events from its peers through gossip.
-If the node for some reason is unable to receive and process events fast enough, it may start to "fall behind" of other nodes.
+When a node is operating, it receives events from its neighbors through gossip.
+If the node for some reason is unable to receive and process events fast enough, it may start to "fall behind" the other nodes.
 Perhaps Bob is processing round 200 while Alice is still on round 100.
-If Alice continues to fall farther and farther behind, the time may come when she can no longer get old events from her peers.
-From the perspective of the peer, the events Alice says she needs may have expired, and Bob may no longer be holding those events.
+If Alice continues to fall farther and farther behind, the time may come when she can no longer get old events from her neighbors.
+From the perspective of the neighbor, the events Alice says she needs may have expired, and Bob may no longer be holding those events.

 If this happens, then Alice has "fallen behind" and must reconnect.
 There is no longer any chance that she can get the events she needs through gossip alone.
 Gossip will detect this situation and make a call through the Consensus module